MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 ![Project Settings showing spatializer plugin](images/spatial-audio/project-settings.png)

 ## Enable spatial audio on your developer workstation
 On desktop versions of Windows, spatial sound is disabled by default.
 To enable testing your project in the Unity Editor, right-click on the volume icon in the task bar and enable Spatial sound.
-Choose **Windows Sonic for Headphones** to match the algorithm used on HoloLens2.
+Choose **Windows Sonic for Headphones** to match the algorithm used on HoloLens 2.

 ![Desktop spatial audio settings](images/spatial-audio/desktop-audio-settings.png)